emartinez-dev/renfe-bot/README.md

 ## Installation

-The installation steps are currently under development.
-Future updates will include detailed instructions on how to set up the project.
+Follow the below steps to install and set up the Renfe-bot:

+1. Clone this repository to your local machine.
+2. Install the required dependencies using the command mentioned in the 'Requirements' section.
+3. Run the bot by executing it (`python bot/renfebot.py`) in the root directory of the project.
+4. Anything required like the API key will be prompted for when you run the bot for the first time.

 ## Usage

-The primary usage of the project currently revolves around the scraper class, which performs the function of searching for available train tickets based on user-provided inputs such as origin and destination stations, and dates.
+To use the bot, send a message to your bot on Telegram.
+You need to provide inputs such as origin and destination stations, and dates.
+The bot will monitor the ticket availability and notify you immediately when there's a ticket available for your journey.

 ## Contributing